ManasaMaddi05/National-Power-Outage-Duration-Predictor/README.md

 6. **URBANIZATION** – A metric that captures urban population density and land area.

 ### **Why These Features?**
-The key to building a **useful prediction model** is ensuring that all the input features are **available at the time of prediction**.
-That means we’re using **factors that can be observed immediately when an outage begins**, rather than anything that would only be known **after** the fact (such as how long it actually lasted).
-By considering climate, economic conditions, and infrastructure factors, this model offers a **data-driven way to predict outage severity in real-time**.
+The key to building a useful prediction model is ensuring that all the input features are available at the time of prediction.
+That means we’re using factors that can be observed immediately when an outage begins, rather than anything that would only be known after the fact (such as how long it actually lasted).
+By considering climate, economic conditions, and infrastructure factors, this model offers a data-driven way to predict outage severity in real-time.

 ## **Baseline Model**